Real Estate Agent

 Entry requirements

-• be over 18 years old
+- to be 18 years old

-• be able to pass a criminal history check
+- to pass a police check

 Secondary education